mplesser/azcam/docs/index.md

   - azcam-bok
   - azcam-mont4k

-Once configured, the system is controlled by class instances (objects) of the hardware modules, such as *controller*, *instrument*, *telescope*, *tempcon*, and others.
+Once configured, the system is controlled by class instances (*objects*) of the hardware modules, such as *controller*, *instrument*, *telescope*, *tempcon*, *system*, and others.
 Perhaps the most important object is *exposure*, which controls an actual observation.
 Most of these objects are exposed through the *azcam.api* object.
-There is also a database of parameters maintained in the *azcam.db* object.
+There is also a database of parameters maintained in the *azcam.db* object

 There are two three main operational modes of azcam:
  - One is the server-side, usually implemented as the *azcamserver* application, which communicates directly or indirectly to all system hardware.